melissahoughton/connectar-demo-notes/README.md

 - In the property explorer, changes the StockLevel value to 100.
 - **Click** the **Save** icon in the navigation bar.
 - Observe the value has been patched with the replace operation.

+### Simulating Data coming in:
+- Start the simulator by running `start`
+- Click on the details for a factory to see the number of orders changing